-The best gingerbread cookie recipe for eating are Pepparkakor a “ginger nut” cookie from Sweden.
-After years of making gingerbread, I stumbled upon a recipe that is the perfect blend of sweet and spicy with a light crisp crunch.
+Pepparkakor a “ginger nut” cookie from Sweden are truly gingerbread cookies you really want to eat.
+After years of making gingerbread for houses, travel trailers, castles and keeps to decorate this perfect blend of sweet and spicy with a light crisp crunch is gobble worthy.
 It is more fragrant and filled with a few different spices from the classic gingerbread cookie used in the US.

 Pepparkakor ( Swedish Gingerbread) Best Gingerbread Cookie Recipe for Eating